MauriceHunter/F1Legacy/README.md

 With all great success comes struggle.
 After i finished my first big refactor i was hit with merge conflicts when trying to push the changes to GitHub.
 After struggling for quite a long while to resolve my conflict i ultimately settled on deleting my respository and creating a new one.
 Lessons learned from that is to make sure you have a .gitignore file setup when you create your repository.
 In theory my conflicts should be a nonissue moving forward.

+June 28, 2022:
+Struggled to figure out exactly how to create the on tap tab view while creating the image.
+My first thought is ot just make it as part of the loop but my initial attempts have not been successful.
+I havent figured out how to reference the dictionary by the key yet.
+Will further explore that during tomorrows efforts.